goreleaser/goreleaser/www/docs/customization/partial.md

-# Splitting and Merging builds
+# Splitting and Merging the entire process

-GoReleaser can also split and merge builds.
+With GoReleaser Pro, you can split and merge `goreleaser release` runs.

 <!-- md:pro -->